jspmarc/simple-message-queue/README.md

 #### Request

-- Header is `0`.
+- Header's first byte is `0`.
 - The body is the message (see [Message Format](#message-format)).

 #### Response

-- Header is 1 byte.
-If message is successfully pushed, header is `0`, else header is `1`.
+- Header's first byte is `0` if message is successfully pushed, else header is `1`.
 - Body is empty.

 ### Pull

 #### Request

-- Header is `1`.
+- Header's first byte is `1`.
 - The body is empty.

 #### Response

-- The header can be empty.
+- The header's first byte can be of any value.
 - The body is the message saved in the message queue (see [Message Format](#message-format)).

 ## Message Format